top of page

 • Christopher De Stigter, ‘Acts, Paul, and the Social Logic of εá¼°δωλÏŒθυτον’

-• Christophe Stenschke, ‘The Distinctly Jewish Prisoner: The Paul of Acts 21–28’
+• Christoph Stenschke, ‘The Distinctly Jewish Prisoner: The Paul of Acts 21–28’

 • Danny Atkins, ‘The Mystery of Israel and the Mission of God: Reading Romans 9-11 and Luke-Acts Together’